-Iranian drone hits Kuwait’s main airport after US strikes Qeshm Island
+Iranian drone attack kills one in Kuwait after US strikes Qeshm Island

 Since the conflict began in late February, Iran has repeatedly attacked targets in the Gulf region where US military bases are located.

-In a statement carried by the official IRNA news agency, the IRGC claimed it had struck the US military installations in response to the strike on Qeshm Island.
+In a statement carried by the official IRNA news agency, the IRGC claimed it had struck the US Navy’s Fifth Fleet in Bahrain and an airbase in the region in response to the strike on Qeshm Island – a claim denied by CENTCOM.

-“FALSE,” CENTCOM said in a post on X. “All Iranian attacks on American forces failed.”

 Al Jazeera’s Kimberly Halkett, reporting from Washington, DC, said the US administration’s stance is that the ceasefire is still ongoing.